Organizational Leadership (LEAD)

 LEAD 882 Advanced Research Team 1-3

 This course is aimed at providing doctoral students with practical research experience in designing and/or conducting a full-scale qualitative, quantitative, or mixed-methods study, by working in a research team guided by a faculty member.
 The topic of research is determined by the faculty mentor, depending on his/her research agenda.
 Students are expected to conduct literature review; collect, analyze, and interpret data; and/or write a research report for publication or presentation.
-The focus of the course my vary depending on the research topic and agenda of a research team.
+The focus of the course may vary depending on the research topic and agenda of a research team.
 Students of all academic stages are welcome to the course but must gain permission from the faulty mentor to participate.
 Space is limited in all research teams.
 Once accepted to the course, students are expected to participate in the research team for at least two semesters.
 Students may register for the course more than once as enrichment experience beyond their required PhD curriculum.
 LEAD 740 is a prerequisite to this course.

 LEAD 900 Doctoral Learning Assessment 3